What’s in your purse?

 Go for quality and function

 I know we all want a cute, fashionable purse!
 But look for a quality bag that will hold up for a while.
 You don’t need to pay astronomical prices for a “statement” or “investment” bag.
-Find quality fashionable bags for around $40 at shops like TJ Maxx and even outlets and department stores.
+Find quality fashion bags for around $40 at shops like TJ Maxx and even outlets and department stores.
 Leather bags with stitching will outlast synthetic bags that are glued or sealed.
-Knockoff “designer look” bags are cute, but are often low quality.
+Knockoff “designer look” bags are cute but are often low quality.
 It’s better to find a well-made bag that’s not plastered with fake designer logos.

 Keep it light (under 10 pounds)